-As a first characterization of the nucleosome sediment in the ssNMR rotor, we assessed the nucleosome concentration for four different sample preparations from absorbance measurements of the solution before and after ultracentrifugation.
+- 170 As a first characterization of the nucleosome sediment in the ssNMR rotor, we assessed the nucleosome concentration for four different sample preparations from absorbance measurements of the solution before and after ultracentrifugation.
 Three of the four samples analyzed were prepared as part of our initial study (Xiang et al., 2018) and one as part of an ongoing investigation.

-- In all cases, the sedimentation process was started from a 0.5 cm solution containing 4 mg/cm (~20 μmol/dm) nucleosomes (with or without a binding partner), placed in a custom made device.
-This is then centrifuged at 83,000 g into a 1.3 mm ssNMR rotor.
-As can be seen from Table 1, the homogenized supernatant after sedimentation retains, with one exception, only 2-5% of the initial UV absorbance, indicating a near-quantitative sedimentation.
-The efficiency of sedimentation roughly matches that predicted using the sedNMR webtool (Ferella et al. 2013), when considering that the favorable inter-particle interactions - 200 between nucleosomes may lower the threshold for immobilization.
+In all cases, the sedimentation process was started from a 500 μL solution containing 4 mg/mL (~20 μM) nucleosomes (with or without a binding partner), placed in a custom made device.
+This is then centrifuged at 83,000 g into a 1.3mm ssNMR rotor. - 175 As can be seen from Table 1, the homogenized supernatant after sedimentation retains, with one exception, only 2-5% of the initial UV absorbance, indicating a near-quantitative sedimentation.
 For sample 4 a much higher nucleosome concentration in the supernatant was observed, but this can be rationalized by the also much higher starting mass.
-Upon removal of the sediment from the very top of the rotor to make room for placement of the rotor cap, a transparent, viscous droplet was formed in all cases (see Fig. 1b).
+Upon removal of the sediment from the very top of the rotor to make room for placement of the rotor cap, a transparent, viscous droplet was formed in all cases.
 This indicates that the rotor is filled with a dense solution rather than a precipitate.
-The final nucleosome mass in the rotor is estimated to be 1.44 - 1.59 mg, resulting in concentrations in the range of 480 to 530 mg/cm or 2.3 to 2.5
+The final nucleosome mass in the rotor is estimated to be 1.44 - 1.59 mg, resulting in concentrations in the range of 480 to 530 mg/mL or 2.3 to 2.5 mM.
+This 180 value is similar to the in-rotor concentration reported by Shi et al. (2018) using Mg2+-induced precipitation of nucleosomes.
+Notably, for sample 4 a much higher nucleosome mass was used in the sedimentation mix compared to samples 1-3 (~45%) more).
+This resulted in only a \sim 5-10% increase in final nucleosome concentration, indicating the observed values are close to the limiting concentration.
+Assuming the nucleosomes to be homogeneously distributed through the volume of the packed

-- 205 mmol/dm.
-This value is similar to the in-rotor concentration reported by (Shi et al., 2018) using Mg2+-induced precipitation of nucleosomes.
-Notably, for sample 4 a much higher nucleosome mass was used in the sedimentation mix compared to samples 1-3 (~45% more).
-This resulted in only a ~5-10% increase in final nucleosome concentration, indicating the nucleosome packing is close to maximum at this centrifugation speed.
-For comparison, the local maximum concentration of nucleosomes in the cell is estimated to range between 0.25 to 0.5 mmol/dm (Nozaki et al., 2013; Weidemann et al., 2003). - 210 Assuming the nucleosomes to be homogeneously distributed through the volume of the packed rotor and approximating the nucleosome to a disk-shaped object of 420 nm (van Vugt et al., 2009), the observed nucleosome concentration corresponds to a packing ratio of ~55-60%.
-These concentrations and packing ratios of the nucleosome sediment are lower than those found in nucleosome crystals.
-Based on crystallography parameters from four nucleosome crystal structures (Protein Data Bank (PDB) entries 2PYO, 1KX5, 1AOI and 3LZ0, (Clapier et al., 2008; Davey et al., 2002; Luger et al., 1997; Vasudevan et al., - 215 2010)) we find that the typical concentrations are ~3.2 mmol/dm, corresponding to a particle packing coefficient of ~76%.
-These considerations indicate that the sediment is highly dense with a packing ratio close to 80% of that in crystals, suggesting that a significant amount of ordering and nucleosome-nucleosome interactions may occur.
+- rotor and approximating the volume of one nucleosome to 420 nm3 (van Vugt et al., 2009), the observed nucleosome 185 concentration corresponds to a packing ratio of \sim 61%.
+These concentrations and packing ratios of the nucleosome sediment are close to, but somewhat lower than those found in nucleosome crystals.
+For comparison, the local maximum concentration of nucleosomes in the cell is estimated to range between 0.25 to 0.5 mM (Nozaki et al., 2013; Weidemann et al., 2003).
+Inspection of crystallography parameters from four nucleosome crystal structures (Protein Data Bank (PDB) entries 2PYO, - 190 1KX5, 1AOI and 3LZ0, (Clapier et al., 2008; Davey et al., 2002; Luger et al., 1997; Vasudevan et al., 2010)) show that the typical concentrations are ~ 2.9 mM, with packing coefficients of $\sim 67\%$ and a solvent content of $\sim 54\%$.
+Approximating the shape of a nucleosome to a flat disk, the tightest packing theoretically achievable is a hexagonal arrangement of columns of stacked disks, which would correspond to 3.1 mM or 655 mg/mL nucleosome concentration and a packing ratio of 78%.
+These considerations indicate that the sediment is highly dense with a packing ratio close to 80% of the maximum, suggesting that a significant amount of ordering and nucleosome-nucleosome interactions may occur. - 195